freevo/kaa-base/doc/index.rst

 support), inter-process communication, and much more.

-Kaa also -- and perhaps most importantly -- provides a rich, practically magical API for asynchronous programming.
-Threads and coroutines in combination with :class:`~kaa.InProgress` objects, which are used extensively throughout Kaa, allow you to implement complex state machines responding to asynchronous events in very compact, readable code.
+Kaa also -- and perhaps most importantly -- provides a rich, practically magical API for :ref:`asynchronous programming <async>`.
+Threads and coroutines in combination with :ref:`InProgress <inprogress>` objects, which are used extensively throughout Kaa, allow you to implement complex state machines responding to asynchronous events in very compact, readable code.

 Where do I get kaa.base?
 ------------------------